EDF Energy Moving Home: Your Step-by-Step Guide

-If you’re a business customer of EDF Energy moving out of a property, make a record of your final meter reading on the day your lease ends or on the day you move out of the premises.
+If you’re an EDF Energy business customer that is moving out of a property, make a record of your final meter reading on the day your lease ends or on the day you move out of the premises.
 EDF may require official documentation, such as tenancy agreements, solicitors’ letters or Land Registration documents to confirm the change of status for the property.

 If you have used less energy than EDF predicted, you can request a refund online via MyAccount.
 If you’re moving your business to new premises and your contract has at least five months remaining, you may be able to move your old contract as well.
-Call EDF on 0333 009 7115 from Monday to Friday between 8am and 6pm for more information.
+Contact EDF from Monday to Friday between 8 a.m. and 6 p.m. for more information.

 You should find out who the previous energy supplier was at your new business location.
 If it was EDF Energy, you may decide to either continue with them or sign up with a new supplier.
-Whatever your decision, at Selectra we advise that you do NOT continue to consume electricity and gas without setting up a new contract.
-If you ignore this advice, EDF Energy will not charge you at the rates that were being paid by the previous occupant.
-Instead, you’ll be moved onto their more expensive “variable-rate” tariff.
+Whatever your decision, we advise that you do not continue to consume electricity and gas without setting up a new contract.
+Otherwise, EDF Energy will not charge you at the rates that were being paid by the previous occupant.
+You'll instead be moved on to a more expensive variable tariff.

-What if I didn’t take a final meter reading before I moved?
+1. What if I didn’t take a final meter reading before I moved?

 Log in to your MyAccount page and inform EDF that you have moved.
 They will estimate your usage or use any opening reading given by the new occupant of your former property to calculate your final bill and close your account.

-Can I take my HeatSmart thermostat with me?
+2. Can I take my HeatSmart thermostat with me?

 Sure, but the device must be uninstalled from the old property and installed in the new location by a qualified electrician.
 If you don’t want to take it, make sure you unregister the system from your app before you leave, so the next occupant can use it.

-Why am I on a deemed tariff?
+3. Why am I on a deemed tariff?

 A Deemed Tariff is used when a supplier delivers energy to a property but there has been no contract signed with the customer.
 So, if you have moved into a new property that has power but you have not yet signed any contracts, you are probably on a deemed tariff.
 Be careful, as deemed tariffs are usually more expensive than other tariffs.

-Can I cancel my EDF Energy tariff?
+4. Can I cancel my EDF Energy tariff?

-You can cancel your tariff within the 14-day cooling off period after signing up or if you have less than three months left on your contract.
+You can cancel your tariff within the 14-day cooling-off period after signing up or if you have less than three months left on your contract.
 Outside these periods you may have to pay an exit fee, even if you’re moving to another EDF Energy tariff.
 Dual fuel tariffs may have one fee for electricity and another for gas, although not all tariffs have an exit fee.